Company Registration In Poland

 It can be done by two methods:

-- Through resolutions in the general shareholder’s meeting or the decision of a single shareholder the general shareholder’s meeting is to be called and the minutes of the general shareholders’ meeting do not need to be drafted in the form that is a notarial deed or a written form.
+- Through resolutions in the general shareholder’s meeting or the decision of a single shareholder, the general shareholder’s meeting is to be called and the minutes of the general shareholders’ meeting do not need to be drafted in the form that is a notarial deed or a written form.

 - Through a vote of the individual shareholders, by way of a vote of shareholders if the articles provide for such a right to shareholders (preferred right).

-Step 4: Apply for registration to the Company Register in Poland
+Step 4: Apply for business registration

 The fourth stage is inscribing the company with limited liability in the National Court Register (KRS) i.e., the Company Register.